 United States, November 2016.
-There’s been a lot of ugliness, not a lot of beauty.
+There was a lot of ugliness, not a lot of beauty.
 A lot of hate, not a lot of love.
 A lot of terrified fear, not a lot of hope.
-And yet, there’s something poignant, something beautiful about this:
+And yet, there was something poignant, something beautiful about this:

 “We are seeing tremendous momentum, large numbers of people turning out, breaking records,” Mrs. Clinton said here in Pembroke Pines before cutting her remarks short when torrential afternoon rain began falling on the racially mixed crowd.
 Before taking the stage, she greeted voters at a heavily Cuban early voting center in West Miami and then stopped in at her storefront field office in Miami’s Little Haiti.

 –Jonathan Martin, Hillary Clinton Appears to Gain Late Momentum on Surge of Latino Voters

 Emphasis added.
 Who knows what led Jonathan Martin of The New York Times to mark this as a “racially mixed crowd.”
 He could have just said “rain began falling on the crowd.”
 Was it a racially mixed crowd in relation to the racially unmixed crowds of other campaigns?
 Did Florida feature a racially mixed crowd in ways that other states did not?
 Or did November Rain evoke a racially mixed crowd like the racially mixed Slash?